Little Saigon: California

-An intercity bus service named Xe Đò Hoàng connects the Little Saigon in Orange county to the one in San Jose and various other cities in California and Arizona with high concentration of Vietnamese Americans.

 Orange County

 The oldest, largest, and most prominent Little Saigon is centered in Orange County, California, where over 189,000 Vietnamese Americans reside.
 With other Southern California counties, this region constitutes the largest Vietnamese American (VA) population outside of Vietnam.
 The community originally started emerging in Westminster, and quickly spread to the adjacent city of Garden Grove.
 Today, these two cities rank as the highest concentration of Vietnamese-Americans of any cities in the United States at 37.1% and 31.1%, respectively (according to the 2011 American Community Survey).